hisco/http2-client/README.md

   * Http/2.0

 ### HttpRequestManager
-By default this module exports a default request method.
+By default this module exports a default request method the will try to detect the currect protocol to use (http2/http1.1/https1.1).
-However, you can always create different request manager.
+However, you can always create different request manager with your specfic defaults and seperated cache.
+* options `<Object>`
+    * keepH2ConnectionFor `<number>` Time to keep http2 connection after used last time.
+Default: 1000ms.
+    * keepH1IdentificationCacheFor `<number>` TTL time for identification results of http1.1.
+Default: 30000ms.
+    * useHttp `<boolean>` Should enforce http socket.
+    * useHttps `<boolean>` Should enforce https socket.
 ```js
 //Use the default
 const {request} = require('http2-client');